jcward/lazy-props/README.md

 @:prop syntax
 ---------------

-The syntax for `@:prop('')` is similar to the Haxe property declaraction syntax, except without the type definition, and all the string constant names can be abbreviated.
+The syntax for `@:prop()` is similar to the Haxe property declaraction syntax, except without the type definition, and all the string constant names can be abbreviated.
 Examples include:

 ```